Skip to content

 Inline Disable Directives

 claudelint supports inline comments to disable specific validation rules for parts of your files.
+Valid rule IDs can be found in the Rules Reference or by running claudelint list-rules.

 Syntax